The miniversal deformation of certain complete intersection monomial curves: Moduli of plane curves with fixed semigroup

 Then, Teissier proves in \cite[Chap.
-II, 2.3 (2)]{teissierappen} that \( D^{(2)}_\Gamma \) is an analytic open dense subset of \( D_\Gamma \) and that \( m(D^{(2)}_\Gamma) \) is the moduli space \( M_\Gamma \) of plane branches with semigroup \( \Gamma \) in the sense of Zariski \cite{Zarbook}.~ Observe that this moduli constrasts with the moduli that we could compute from the point of view of Pinkham given in Section \ref{sec:dimensionmoduli}.
+II, 2.3 (2)]{teissierappen} that \( D^{(2)}_\Gamma \) is an analytic open dense subset of \( D_\Gamma \) and that \( m(D^{(2)}_\Gamma) \) is the analytic moduli space \( M_\Gamma \) of plane branches with semigroup \( \Gamma \) in the sense of Zariski \cite{Zarbook}.~ Observe that this moduli constrasts with the moduli that we could compute from the point of view of Pinkham given in Section \ref{sec:dimensionmoduli}.
 In that case, we used the negative part in the deformation and in this case we are using the positive part of the deformation.

 On the other hand, free semigroups of type \((b)\) appear in the context of global geometry of plane projective curves with only one place at infinity.
 Recall that if we denote by $L$ the line at infinity in the compactification of the affine plane to $\mathbb{P}^2$.
 It is said that the curve $C$ \emph{has only one place at infinity} if the intersection $C\cap L$ is a single point $p$ and $C$ has only one analytic branch at $p$.
 The point $p$ is often called \emph{the point at the infinity}.
-For these curves, we can define the following semigroup, which is nothing but the Weiertrass semigroup at the point \(p\): \begin{defin} Let $C$ be a curve having only one place at infinity, with $p$ the point at infinity.
-We call \emph{semigroup at infinity} of $C$ to the subsemigroup $S_{C,\infty}:=\left\{-\nu_{C,p}(h) \ | \ h\in A\right\}$ of $\mathbb N$, where $A$ is the $k$-algebra $\mathcal{O}_C(C\setminus\{p\})$. \end{defin} It is a very well known theorem by Abhyankar and Moh \cite{AMoh} that such semigroup is finitely generated and moreover it is a free semigroup of type \((b).\) See the references \cite{AMoh,Abh3,AbhMoh1,SatSte,suzuki} for further information.
-In fact, Abhyankar-Moh theorem \cite{AMoh} shows that the minimal system of generators \(\{\delta_0,\dots,\delta_s\}\) of $S_{C,\infty}$ satisfies: \begin{itemize} \item[(1)] $e_{s}=1$ and $n_i>1$ for every $i \in \{1,\ldots,s\}$, where $e_i:=\gcd (\delta_0,\delta_1,\ldots,\delta_{i})$ for $i\in\{0,1,\ldots, s\}$, $n_0:=1$ and $n_i:=e_{i-1}/e_{i}$ for $i\in\{1,\ldots, s\}$.
+For these curves, we can define the following semigroup, which is nothing but the Weiertra\ss~semigroup at the point \(p\): \begin{defin} Let $C$ be a curve having only one place at infinity, with $p$ the point at infinity.
+We call \emph{semigroup at infinity} of $C$ to the subsemigroup $S_{C,\infty}:=\left\{-\nu_{C,p}(h) \ | \ h\in A\right\}$ of $\mathbb N$, where $A$ is the $k$-algebra $\mathcal{O}_C(C\setminus\{p\})$. \end{defin} It is a very well known theorem by Abhyankar and Moh \cite{AMoh} that such semigroup is finitely generated.
+See the references by Abhyankar \cite{Abh3}, Abhyankar and Moh \cite{AMoh,AbhMoh1}, Sathaye and Stenerson \cite{SatSte} and Suzuki \cite{suzuki} for further information.
+In fact, Abhyankar-Moh theorem \cite{AMoh} shows that the minimal system of generators \(\{\delta_0,\dots,\delta_s\}\) of $S_{C,\infty}$ satisfies: \begin{itemize} \item[(1)] $e_{s}=1$ and $n_i>1$ for every $i \in \{1,\ldots,s\}$, where $n_0:=1$ and $n_i:=e_{i-1}/e_{i}$ for $i\in\{1,\ldots, s\}$ with $e_i:=\gcd (\delta_0,\delta_1,\ldots,\delta_{i})$ for $i\in\{0,1,\ldots, s\}$.

 \item[(2)] For $i\in \{1,\ldots,s\}$, the integer $n_i\delta_i$ belongs to the semigroup $\mathbb{N}\delta_0+\mathbb{N}\delta_1+\cdots + \mathbb{N}\delta_{i-1}$.

 \item[(3)] $\delta_i< n_{i-1} \delta_{i-1} $ for every $i\in \{1,\ldots,s\}$. \end{itemize}